bytecodealliance/cargo-component/docs/design/registries.md

 [package.metadata.component]
 package = "my-org/my-component"

+[package.metadata.component.target]
+package = "webassembly/wasi"
+version = "1.2.3"
-targets = "wasi.cli.command"
+document = "command"

 [package.metadata.component.dependencies]
-wasi = "webassembly/wasi:1.2.3"
 ```

 The above might be the future default output from `cargo component new`.

 Here the component being authored _may_ import what is expected to be imported
-by the `command` world and _must_ export what is expected to be exported
+by the default `command` world and _must_ export what is expected to be
-by the `command` world via the generated bindings.
+exported by the world via the generated bindings.

 In theory, the authored component could then simply run in any host that
-supports the `wasi.cli.command` world (e.g. a future Wasmtime CLI).
+supports the WASI command world (e.g. a future Wasmtime CLI).

 ### Targeting a dependency's world and using other components from a registry